uofgravity/amaldi-art/README.md

-# aislands
+# GR-Amaldi Art Show Websute
-Repository for the AIslands meetings
+Repository for the art show website.